Convex White Paper

 Convex eschews the idea of selecting a leader.
 We maintain the principle that any Peer may propose a new Block at any time.
 This "leaderless" approach has some important desirable consequences:

-An Ordering includes all Blocks up to the current Consensus Point.
-A Peer may propose a novel Block for consensus by appending it to the Ordering plus additional Blocks remaining to be confirmed in consensus.
+An ordering includes all blocks up to the current consensus point.
+A peer may propose a novel block for consensus by appending it to the ordering (alongside any other additional blocks still to be confirmed in consensus).

 Convergent Consensus